-Create summary/communication material from meeting and send out to relevant stakeholder – decisions and actions including owners and responsible should be clear.
+Create a summary as communication material after the meeting and send it out to relevant stakeholders.
+Ensure that decisions and actions including responsibilities are clearly illustrated.

 All responsible people need to understand the objective of the decision and what actions come that decision so that they can execute their part of the actions in the most appropriate way.
 Often the people who are to act on the decision have not been part of the executive S&OP meeting

 The S&OP manager/facilitator needs to follow up on agreed actions every week to make sure there is enough progression.
 Follow-up should not happen at the meetings but between meetings, so that action lists are updated prior to meetings and only important actions are commented upon

 We want S&OP to be a continuous learning process and we want the process to create decisions that create impact.
 Therefore, the S&OP manager should also follow up on performance, understand root causes for gaps and suggest improvements to be discussed

 Upgrade your sales & operations planning to link operations, create transparency and drive greater profitability.

 The benefit map